How to Receive Benefits from the Commercial and Industrial HVAC Program

 What’s a Unitary Heat Pump?

-A unitary heat pump (HP) operates on the same principles as a unitary AC system, but is able to provide heating as well as cooling by reversing the way your air conditioner operates.
-In the summer, it rejects heat to the outside to cool your building, but in the winter the cycle is reversed and the unit rejects cooling to the outside and is used to heat your building.
+A unitary heat pump (HP) operates on the same principles as a unitary air conditioning (AC) system, but is able to provide heating as well as cooling by reversing the way your air conditioner operates.
+In the summer, it transfers heat from the inside to the outside to cool your building, but in the winter the cycle is reversed and the unit transfers heat from the outside to the inside to heat your building.
 Unitary AC and heat pump systems use ducts to transport air through a building (similar to having central AC in a home).

 What’s a VRF System?

-Variable Refrigerant Flow, or VRF, systems are efficient HVAC systems that can produce cooling for the summer months and heating in the winter months.
+Variable Refrigerant Flow, or VRF, systems are efficient and scalable HVAC heat pump systems that can produce cooling for the summer months and heating in the winter months.
 A VRF system is also composed of two systems: one or more outdoor condensing units and two or more indoor air handling units.
 Like ductless mini and multi-split systems, a VRF system uses refrigerant lines, rather than ducts, to transport heating and cooling through a building.
 VRF systems can be installed with a central control box that can modulate the heating and cooling to individual zones within a building.
 In the winter when the outside of a building needs heating and the inside of a building needs to be cooled (from high internal heat loads), a VRF with a control box can move the heat from one space to another without using additional energy, allowing for more efficient operation when both heating and cooling are needed.
-VRF systems are modular systems that start at 5.4 tons and can be used to cool spaces up to several hundred tons.
-Multi-split systems, described above, supply less than 5.4 tons of cooling.
+VRF systems are modular systems that typically start at 5.4 tons and can be used to cool spaces up to several hundred tons.

 What’s a Dual Enthalpy Economizer Control?